 If the intent was to make the game more visually scary, then it failed that purpose, even if you play it in “spooky mode” (just the game in faded black and white).
 And also, there’s a lot of visual references to The 7th Guest (in case we forget we’re playing a sequel to it) and even one small reference to another famous FMV adventure game of the time.

-Which leads us to the animation.
+This leads us to the animation.
 The animation, again, is better in terms of graphical quality but now with some top-quality special effects (well, top quality for the time, that is).
-There’s no longer weird auras around the actors (which prompted The 7th Guest becoming a ghost-story in the 1st place), but there’s still some pretty obvious green screen effects (it was kind of new at the time).
-I have to say that the animation is actually one of the best parts in the game.
+There are no longer weird auras around the actors (which prompted The 7th Guest to become a ghost story in the 1st place), but there are still some pretty obvious green screen effects (it was kind of new at the time).
+I have to say that the animation is actually one of the best parts of the game.

 Now in terms of music, George “The Fatman” Sanger is back as the main composer and not only does he brings remixes of the previous game’s musical score but also some new themes, which in their majority aren’t as good.
-With the exception of Mr. Death, the main menu theme, which is quite catchy.
+Except for Mr Death, the main menu theme, which is quite catchy.
 Also, instead of taking advantage of the new technologies to improve the music quality to CD audio, Trilobyte released the music in MIDI format, which was kind of outdated by 1995’s CD-ROM standards.

 This brings us, finally, to the end of the game and before discussing it, here’s your spoiler alert:

-And after choosing one of the endings, if you reload your save file in order to see the other endings, you obviously need to solve them again.
+And after choosing one of the endings, if you reload your save file to see the other endings, you obviously need to solve them again.
 But here’s the catch: the final puzzle gets harder the more endings you unlock and the previous solution no longer works.
 So you might want to see the best ending first.